-McKinsey Business Analyst - Role, Skills, and Career Path
+McKinsey Business Analyst: Role, Salary, and Career Path

-A McKinsey Business Analyst is an entry-level consulting role and an early step on the McKinsey career path, built around client problem-solving rather than a passive research seat.
-The BA joins a client service team, owns a workstream, researches the issue, analyzes data, interviews stakeholders, helps brainstorm options, builds clear outputs, and turns the team's work into recommendations.
-For candidates, the practical question is not just what the title means.
+A McKinsey Business Analyst is the entry-level consulting role and the first rung on the McKinsey career path, built around client problem solving rather than a passive research seat.
+The BA joins a client service team, owns a workstream, gathers and analyzes data, interviews stakeholders, helps brainstorm options, builds clear outputs, and turns the team's work into recommendations.
+For candidates, the practical question is not only what the title means.
 It is whether your resume, networking conversations, PEI stories, and case performance prove the same skills McKinsey describes: structured thinking, data-backed judgment, communication, organization, autonomy, client readiness, and resilience.
 Treat the role description as a scorecard.
 If your evidence only says you are smart and interested in consulting, it is too thin.
-If it shows you can frame ambiguous problems, find the facts that matter, explain tradeoffs, and move a team toward action, it starts to look like BA evidence.

 McKinsey's official BA page says Business Analysts join a client service team and take ownership of a workstream, combining research, data analysis, interviews, and brainstorming to generate insights and solutions (McKinsey Business Analyst).
 The same page describes the role as typically for candidates with an undergraduate degree and less than 4 years of work experience, but that is not permission to assume every office, country, or practice has identical requirements.

-Skills McKinsey names in the official BA role
+Which skills does McKinsey name in the official BA role?

 McKinsey skillWhat it means in practiceResume evidenceInterview evidenceRoad to Offer practice path